-What foods can I eat?
+What is a healthy meal plan that can help me manage my weight?
 You can eat a variety of foods and lose weight at the same time.
-Following a healthy diet can help you to eat fewer calories and stay healthy.
-You may be able stay at a healthy weight if you make this diet a part of your lifestyle.
-Below are a few ideas for a healthy diet:
+A healthy meal plan can help you to eat fewer calories and stay healthy.
+A healthy meal plan includes the following:

-Eat whole grain foods more often.
-A healthy eating plan should contain fiber.
-Fiber is the part of grains, fruits and vegetables that is not broken down by your body.
-Whole grain foods are healthy and provide extra fiber in your diet.
-Some examples of whole grain foods are whole wheat breads and pastas, oatmeal, brown rice and bulgur.
+Eat whole-grain foods more often.
+A healthy meal plan should contain fiber.
+Fiber is the part of grains, fruits, and vegetables that is not broken down by your body.
+Whole-grain foods are healthy and provide extra fiber in your diet.
+Some examples of whole-grain foods are whole-wheat breads and pastas, oatmeal, brown rice, and bulgur.

 Eat a variety of vegetables every day.
-Eat dark, leafy greens such as spinach, kale, collard greens and mustard greens.
+Include dark, leafy greens such as spinach, kale, collard greens, and mustard greens.
 Eat yellow and orange vegetables such as carrots, sweet potatoes, and winter squash.
-Eat these vegetables along with other types of vegetables because they are good sources of vitamins and minerals.

 Eat a variety of fruits every day.
-Choose fresh or canned fruit (canned in its own juice or lite syrup) instead of juice.
+Choose fresh or canned fruit (canned in its own juice or light syrup) instead of juice.
 Fruit juice has very little or no fiber.

 Eat low-fat dairy foods.
-Drink fat-free (skim) milk or one-percent milk.
+Drink fat-free (skim) milk or 1% milk.
 Eat fat-free yogurt and low-fat cottage cheese.
-Try low-fat cheeses such as mozzarella, or other reduced-fat cheeses.
+Try low-fat cheeses such as mozzarella and other reduced-fat cheeses.

-Choose protein foods that are lower in fat.
+Choose meat and other protein foods that are low in fat.
 Choose beans or other legumes such as split peas or lentils.
-Choose fish, turkey, poultry or leaner cuts of red meat (for example, beef or pork).
-Before cooking meat or poultry (chicken), cut off any visible fat and remove skin.
+Choose fish, skinless poultry (chicken or turkey), or lean cuts of red meat (beef or pork).
+Before you cook meat or poultry, cut off any visible fat.

-Use less fats and oils.
+Use less fat and oil.
 Try baking foods instead of frying them.
-Add less fat (margarine, sour cream, regular salad dressing and mayonnaise) to foods.
-Eat less of high-fat foods.
-Some examples of high-fat foods are potato chips, french fries, doughnuts and cakes.
+Add less fat, such as margarine, sour cream, regular salad dressing and mayonnaise to foods.
+Eat fewer high-fat foods.
+Some examples of high-fat foods include french fries, doughnuts, ice cream, and cakes.

 Eat fewer sweets.
 Limit foods and drinks that are high in sugar.
-Some examples of sweets are candy, cookies, regular soda and sweetened drinks.
+This includes candy, cookies, regular soda, and sweetened drinks.

 Eat smaller portions.